shefben/rcbot2/README.md

 1. [Install the prerequisites for building SourceMod for your OS.][Building SourceMod]
 2. Create a `build/` subdirectory, then run `configure.py`.
-	- The project currently assumes GCC 5.4.0 (Ubuntu 16.04 LTS) on Linux, and MSVC version 1900 (VC++2014.3 v14.00 last I checked).
-Other compiler toolchains are not guaranteed to work at this time.
+	- The project requires C++11 support.
+It was previously confirmed to compile on GCC 5.4 (Ubuntu 16.04 LTS) and on MSVC 1900.
 	- I use the following options (where `${MOD}` is only TF2):
 	`python ../configure.py -s ${MOD} --mms_path ${MMS_PATH} --hl2sdk-root ${HL2SDK_ROOT}`
 	- Specifying an `--sm-path` argument enables linking to SourceMod.
 This does not mean